 - Channel is a multi-agency approach to provide support to individuals who are at risk of being drawn into terrorist related activity.
-It is led by the West Midlands Police Counter-Terrorism Unit, and it aims to: - Establish an effective multi-agency referral and intervention process to identify vulnerable individuals; - Safeguard individuals who might be vulnerable to being radicalised, so that they are not at risk of being drawn into terrorist-related activity; and - Provide early intervention to protect and divert people away from the risks they face and reduce vulnerability. - The Channel programme focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.
+It is led by the West Midlands Police Counter-Terrorism Unit, and it aims to: - Establish an effective multi-agency referral and intervention process to identify vulnerable individuals: - Safeguard individuals who might be vulnerable to being radicalised, so that they are not at risk of being drawn into terrorist-related activity; and - Provide early intervention to protect and divert people away from the risks they face and reduce vulnerability. - The Channel programme focuses on providing support at an early stage to people who are identified as susceptible to being drawn into terrorism.
 It provides a mechanism for schools to make referrals if they are concerned that an individual might be vulnerable to radicalisation.
 An individual's participation in the programme is entirely voluntary at all stages. - We recognise we have a duty to cooperate with the Channel programme in the carrying out of its functions, and with the Police in providing information about an individual who is referred to Channel (Section 38, Counter Terrorism and Security Act 2015). - As outlined in BSCB guidance the SPOC will, as required, attend Channel meetings, carry out any actions as agreed and report progress on actions to the Channel Co-ordinator.

-Section 14 - Forced marriage and female genital mutilation (including breast ironing)
+Section 13 - Forced marriage and female genital mutilation (including breast ironing)

-- Our safeguarding policy above, and the school's values, ethos and behaviour policies, provide the basic platform to ensure children and young people are given the support to respect themselves and others, stand up for themselves and protect each other. - Our school keeps itself up to date on the latest advice and guidance provided to assist in addressing specific vulnerabilities and forms of exploitation. (see appendix 5) - Our staff are supported to recognise warning signs and symptoms in relation to these specific issues and include such issues in an age appropriate way in their curriculum. - Our school works with and engages our families and communities to talk about such issues. - Our staff are supported to talk to families about sensitive concerns in relation to their children and to find ways to address them together wherever possible. - Our Designated Safeguarding Lead knows where to seek and get advice as necessary. - Our school brings in experts and uses specialist material to support the work we do with students and their families.
+- Our safeguarding policy above, and the school's values, ethos and behaviour policies, provide the basic platform to ensure children and young people are given the support to respect themselves and others, stand up for themselves and protect each other. - Our school keeps itself up to date on the latest advice and guidance provided to assist in addressing specific vulnerabilities and forms of exploitation. (see appendix 5) - Our staff are supported to recognise warning signs and symptoms in relation to these specific issues and include such issues in an age appropriate way in their curriculum. - Our school works with and engages our families and communities to talk about such issues. - Our staff are supported to talk to families about sensitive concerns in relation to their children and to find ways to address them together wherever possible.